colognerb/refugees/en/index.md

 *   Help us reach the right participants in the refugee community
 *   You (or your company) could donate some not too old laptops
 *   We are looking for coaches/mentors for our workshop(s)
-*   There are many other areas that need organizing help (editing, design, PR, logistics, anything)
+*   There are many other areas that need organizing help (editing, design, PR, logistics, marketing, ...)

 # Laptop Donations

-Do you or your company have any old laptops that are not really used for anything anymore?
+Do you, or your company, have any old laptops that are not really used for anything anymore?
 You can give your laptops a new life and make a real change for on of our refugee participants.